-True, as mentioned at the outset, you’re paying for this in terms of the asking price for the Pixel 3 series, partly because there are no commercial deals behind the scene, to reduce the price through subsidisation.
+True, as mentioned at the outset, you’re paying for this in terms of the asking price for the Pixel 3 series, partly because there are no commercial deals behind the scene, to reduce the price through subsidization.
 The high cost does also include three years of full resolution, full quality backups of all your photos and videos – and that has to be worth something.
 Plus there are various deals around the world, including bundled ChromeCasts, Pixel stands, and so on.

-Battery life is great, Android 9 is a huge step forwards, in my view – I was able to get through a full day with consummate ease.
+Battery life is great, Android 9 is a huge step forward, in my view – I was able to get through a full day with consummate ease.
 It’s clear that nothing non-essential happens when the phones are on the desk or in your pocket, saving fast amounts of battery power, then all that non-essential catching up takes place when the screen’s on and you’re using the phone again.
 But the screen-off standby is excellent.

 Google’s decision to equip the Pixel 3 with 4GB RAM (as on the Pixel 2) has been a bit controversial but it works on this smaller Pixel.
 With a 1080p display and perhaps a lighter computing workload, the Pixel 3 has been fine, I loaded up a dozen big applications and all were kept in RAM for 24 hours without anything being closed down.
 I watched free RAM during all this and it was right down to the wire at times, but that 4GB RAM was always enough.

 Of course, the QHD display and potentially higher workload on the Pixel 3 XL are a different story – for another review!